mykebrowne/data-512-a2/README.md

 returns prediction:  "Stub"

 #### Data file

-The __[data file](https://github.com/mykebrowne/data-512-a1/blob/master/en-wikipedia_traffic_200801_201709.csv)__ created as part of this project has the following structure:
+The __[data file](https://github.com/mykebrowne/data-512-a2/blob/master/page_quality_population.csv)__ created as part of this project has the following structure: <br>

-- year (integer) - the year to which the traffic relates  {2008, 2009, ...
-2017}.
-- month (integer) - the month to which the traffic relates  {1, 2, ...
-12}.
-- pagecount_all_views - the total number of views (English desktop and mobile sites) as defined by the Pagecounts API.
-- pagecount_desktop_views - the total number of views for the English desktop site as defined by the Pagecounts API.
+- country (character)
-- pagecount_mobile_views - the total number of views for the English mobile site as defined by the Pagecounts API.
+- article_name (character) - the name of the English language Wikipedia article
-- pageview_all_views - the total number of views (English desktop and mobile sites) as defined by the Pageviews API.
+- revision_id (integer) - the id given to the last edit of the Wikipedia article
-- pageview_desktop_views - the total number of views for the English desktop site as defined by the Pageviews API.
+- article_quality (character) - the quality of the article as predicted by ORES
-- pageview_mobile_views - the total number of views for the English mobile site as defined by the Pageviews API.
+- population (integer) - the Mid-2015 population of the country <br>

-Please note that views from the Pagecounts API includes views from non-human agents (e.g. spiders and webcrawlers).
-Views from the Pageviews API has been filtered to exclude views from non-human agents.
+Please note that this list only includes arcticles from countries which are listed in the __[Mid-2015 population](http://www.prb.org/DataFinder/Topic/Rankings.aspx?ind=14)__ file from the Population Reference Bureau __and__ which have predicted scores from ORES.

 #### Steps to reproduce analysis

-This __[Jupyter notebook](https://github.com/mykebrowne/data-512-a1/blob/master/hcds-a1-data-curation.ipynb)__ contains the steps and code needed to reproduce this analysis.
+This __[Jupyter notebook](https://github.com/mykebrowne/data-512-a2/blob/master/hcds-a2-bias.ipynb)__ contains the steps and code needed to reproduce this analysis.

+#### Reflection: Bias in data